MidanAhmed/dbkrak/README_PHASE1.md

-# 🐙 dbkrak – Phase 1 Roadmap (CLI-Only MVP)
+# 🐙 krakn – Phase 1 Roadmap (CLI-Only MVP)

-This document details the **Phase 1** scope of dbkrak — the CLI-only MVP that bridges production data with test schemas in PostgreSQL.
+This document details the **Phase 1** scope of krakn — the CLI-only MVP that bridges production data with test schemas in PostgreSQL.

 ---